Past Continuous

 Here:

-- were waiting → longer action
+- were waiting → background/context

 The longer action gives context.